Generative AI pricing: 3 major considerations + an AI glossary

 Brute force: A method of solving a problem by trying all possible solutions as quickly as possible

-Character: A single letter, number, or symbol.
+Character: An individual letter, number, or symbol.

 Codex: A collection of texts or documents.